-Risk Management & Credit Policy Committee (RMPC) RMPC leads the preparation, adjustment/ improvement of risk management and credit policies.
-RMPC's membership, duties, and authority are stipulated in a Board of Directors' Decision on RMPC.
+Risk Management & Credit Policy Committee (RMPC)

+RMPC leads the preparation, adjustment/improvement risk management and credit policies.
+RMPC's membership, duties, and authority stipulated in a Board of Directors' Decision on RMPC.

-- 2. Director Tasked with Risk Management Function The duties, responsibilities, and authority of the Director with Risk Management Function as set out in the Risk Management Policy. - 3.
-Internal Audit Unit IAU carries out independent assurance function to ensure that all operational defense lines are functioning effectively and properly. - Work Unit on Operational Risk Management Development (Bankwide/Enterprise) A unit that is responsible to formulate and disseminate policies, strategies, frameworks, and operational risk management tools. - Unit (Senior Operational Risk by Business Area) A unit (attached to a business area) that is responsible for implementing operational risk management policies, strategies, frameworks and tools in collaboration with the Risk & Control Owner.
+Director Tasked with Risk Management Function

+The duties, responsibilities, and authority of the Director with Risk Management Function as set out in the Risk Management Policy.

+Internal Audit Unit

+IAU carries out independent assurance function to ensure that all operational defense lines are functioning effectively and properly.

+Work Unit on Operational Risk Management Development (Bankwide/Enterprise)

+A unit that is responsible to formulate and disseminate policies, strategies, frameworks, operational and management tools.

+Operational Risk Management Unit (Senior Operational Risk by Business Area)

+A unit (attached to a business area) that is responsible for implementing operational risk management policies, strategies, frameworks tools in collaboration with the Risk & Control Owner.
-5. Operational Risk Management

-6. Risk & Control Owner A unit that is fully responsible for operational risk management and ensuring the effectiveness and compliance of control measures in every operational activity.
+Risk & Control Owner

+A unit that is fully responsible for operational risk management and ensuring the effectiveness and compliance of control measures in every operational activity.
 A Risk & Control Owner maintains the Bank's operational risk appetite at a level that has been identified, thereby allowing the Bank to achieve its goals and keep an optimal level of regulatory capital charge.